21 Expired Listing Scripts That Could Change Minds

 6. The let’s-reconnect script

-• Objective: Re-engage the homeowner to reignite their interest in selling and offer new strategies.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Re-engage the homeowner to reignite their interest in selling and offer new strategies.

 • Show you understand and respect their decision to step back from the market.